fpe-prd/KasemInterfaceExamples/RestAPI_EndPoint_Sum/README.md

 **See** [test.py](test.py)

 > [!NOTE]
-> Exception can be managed in the endpoint in this case the integer propertie `error` must be added to the return *json*, where 0 means *no error* and values greather than 0 are error code.
+> Exception can be managed in the endpoint in this case the integer propertie `error` must be added to the return *json*, where 0 means *no error* and values greather than 0 is an error code.
 >
 > A string propertie `log` can also be added with text details on the execution.